-a) The Company is primarily edgaged in the gold loan besiness and the overage hum duration is loss than 1 year also.
-Therefore, the Company does not make any segregation between 12 month ECL and life-time ECL while computing the ECL allowance and life-time ECL is provided for all loans treespective of their ECUMPS.
+a) The Company is primarily engaged in the gold loan business and the average loan duration is less than 1 year also.
+Therefore, the Company does not make any segregation between 12 month ECL and life-time ECL while computing the ECL allowance and life-time ECL is provided for all loans irrespective of their tennes.

-h) In case of non-performing assets which are not secured, the RBI provision rates were considered and the looking estimate for loss rate purpose since there was no instorical information overlabilit for loss on or a advance of concentration of credit risk activities to the same geographical region, or have similar economic features that would cause their ability to meetcontractual obligations to be similarly affected by changes in economic, pultical or other conditions.
+b) In case of non-performing assets which are not secured, the RBI provision rates were consider looking estimate for loss rate purpose since there was no historical information available for loss or Concentration of credit risk

+Concentrations arise when a number of counterparties are engaged in similar business activities, or activities in the same geographical region, or have similar economic features that would cause their ability to meet contractual obligations to be similarly affected by changes in economic, political or other conditions.